nadavKaufman/Oboost_Manager/README.md

 ## Business problem

-OBoost operates fresh orange juice vending machines across multiple locations, with no centralized system to manage daily operations.
+OBoost needed a centralized system to manage the daily operation of its automated fresh orange juice machines across multiple locations.

-OBoost Manager replaces fragmented manual workflows with a single role-based platform for managing machines, employees, cleaning schedules, inventory, tasks, and fault reporting.
+OBoost Manager replaces separate manual tracking processes with one shared, role-based system for managing cleaning schedules, machine faults, employee assignments, tasks, reports, and inventory.

-**Related project:** OBoost Marketing Website — the company's public-facing marketing website.

 ## Main features

-- Machine tracking with cleaning status and fault monitoring
-- Fault reporting with repair workflow
-- Employee and task management
+- **Machine tracking** — monitors the cleaning and fault status of every machine across the company’s locations.
+Cleaning status is calculated according to a fixed 21-day cycle.

+- **Cleaning management** — employees can mark machines as cleaned, which updates their status in the database and records the action in a cleaning history log.

+- **Fault handling** — authenticated users can report machine malfunctions, including a description, fault type, severity, and optional photo.
+Managers can clear the fault after it has been repaired.

+- **Task management** — managers can create and assign general or cleaning tasks to employees.
+Completing a cleaning task automatically updates the linked machine’s cleaning status.

-- Inventory tracking for orange cartons and spare parts
+- **Inventory tracking** — tracks deliveries and withdrawals of orange cartons and machine spare parts while preventing the recorded stock from falling below zero.

-- Cleaning, inventory, malfunction, and task reports
+- **Reports** — provides live cleaning, malfunction, inventory, and task history directly from the database.

-- Authentication and role-based access control
+- **Employee management** — managers can view staff records and add new employees with corresponding Supabase authentication accounts.

 ## Role model and access control

-The application supports two roles:
+The application has two roles: **employee** and **manager**.

-- Employee
-- Manager

-Managers have full operational access, while employees have access only to the functionality required for their daily work.
+Managers have access to the full operational system, including the dashboard, machines, employees, reports, tasks, and inventory.

+Employees can access their assigned machines, tasks, activity history, inventory, machine details, and malfunction reporting.

-Authorization is enforced in PostgreSQL using Supabase Row Level Security (RLS), making the database the source of truth rather than the frontend.
+Authorization is enforced through PostgreSQL Row Level Security, making the database — rather than only the user interface — responsible for protecting restricted data and actions.

 ## Technology stack